-- 12.1 Medications will only be accepted by Heads Together if they have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber or is an integral component in meeting the needs of the young person or vulnerable adult. - 12.2 Medications will only be accepted by Heads Together if they have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber or is an integral component in meeting the needs of the young person or vulnerable adult. - 12.3 For children, parents must hand mediation to a member of the Heads Together team.
-It should not be sent with the child and medication will not be accepted without a written and signed consent form and instructions from the parent/carer. - 12.4 Medicines should be provided in the original container as dispensed by a pharmacist and include the instruction for administration. - 12.5 Heads Together will not accept medication that has been taken out of its original container nor make changes to dosages on parental instructions. - 12.6 Any member of staff may administer medication to the child or vulnerable adult for whom it is prescribed but should follow prescriber's instructions. - 12.7 Staff members do have the right to refuse to administer medication. - 12.8 A record of all medication administered by staff must be recorded in the incident report book, and signed by two staff members and the parent/carer. - 12.9 All medicines should be locked away in the office other than inhalers or medication that needs to be kept in the refrigerator. - 12.10 When administering medication staff should check the following: - Recipients name - Prescribed dosage - Expiry date - Written instructions provided by prescriber
+- 12.1 Medications will only be accepted by Heads Together if they have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber or is an integral component in meeting the needs of the young person or vulnerable adult. - 12.2 For children, parents must hand medication to a member of the Heads Together team.
+It should not be sent with the child and medication will not be accepted without a written and signed consent form and instructions from the parent/carer. - 12.3 Medicines should be provided in the original container as dispensed by a pharmacist and include the instruction for administration. - 12.4 Heads Together will not accept medication that has been taken out of its original container nor make changes to dosages on parental instructions. - 12.5 Any member of staff may administer medication to the child or vulnerable adult for whom it is prescribed but should follow prescriber's instructions. - 12.6 Staff members do have the right to refuse to administer medication. - 12.7 A record of all medication administered by staff must be recorded in the incident report book, and signed by two staff members and the parent/carer. - 12.8 All medicines should be locked away in the office other than inhalers or medication that needs to be kept in the refrigerator. - 12.9 When administering medication staff should check the following: - Recipient's name - Prescribed dosage - Expiry date - Written instructions provided by prescriber